phoeniX-Digital-Design/phoeniX/README.md

  - **Optimized 3 stage pipeline**

  The 3-stage pipeline in a processor improves instruction throughput by dividing execution into sequential stages with minimal internal fragmentation.
-By incorporating data forwarding and bypassing options (such as forwarding data from execution, memory or writeback stage) the pipeline minimizes stalls caused by data hazards.
-As a result, the pipeline achieves higher performance, reduced stalls, and improved instruction-level parallelism, enabling concurrent processing of independent instructions.
+By incorporating data forwarding and bypassing options (forwarding data from execution, memory or writeback stage) the pipeline minimizes stalls caused by data hazards.

  - **Modularity and Extensiveness**

 Modularity in design promotes flexibility, reusability, scalability, simpler testing, and system reliability by breaking down the design into smaller, independent modules that form the building blocks.
 Each of these blocks can be designed, optimized, and tested separately.
 This approach offers several benefits.

 First, modularity increases flexibility, as individual modules can be easily interchanged without requiring modifications to the main core.
-This enables customization and adaptation to different application requirements (e.g. adding an execution unit module to the design would cause changes to a centralized control unit, but in this methodolgy, designing self-controlled execution units would lead to a much simple integration of the module to the main core).
+This enables customization and adaptation to different application requirements (e.g. adding an execution unit module to the design would cause changes to a centralized control unit, but in this methodolgy, designing `self-controlled execution units` would lead to a much simple integration of the module to the main core).

 Secondly, modularity aids in design verification and testing, as individual modules can be tested in isolated testbenches, simplifying the debugging process and reducing the overall development time.